microsoft/vscode-docs/api/language-extensions/overview.md

 - Comment toggling
 - Folding (legacy)

-We have three guides for writing Language Extensions that provide basic language features.
+We have three guides for writing Language Extensions that provide Declarative Language Features.

 - [Syntax Highlight Guide](/api/language-extensions/syntax-highlight-guide): VS Code uses TextMate grammar for syntax highlighting.
 This guide will walk you through converting an existing TextMate grammar into a VS Code extension.
 - [Snippet Completion Guide](/api/language-extensions/snippet-guide): Extension authors can provide handy snippets for any language.
 Learn how to add an idiomatic framework usage as a snippet, or create a snippet for using the latest ECMAScript syntax.
 - [Language Configuration Guide](/api/language-extensions/language-configuration-guide): VS Code allows extensions to define a **language configuration** for any programming language.
 This file controls basic editing features such as comment toggling, bracket matching/surrounding and region folding (legacy).

-## Advanced language features
+## Programmatic language features

-Advanced language features include auto completion, error checking, and jump to definition.
+Programmatic Language Features include auto completion, error checking, and jump to definition.
 These features are often powered by a Language Server, a program that analyzes your project to provide the dynamic features.
  One example is the [`typescript-language-features`](https://github.com/Microsoft/vscode/tree/master/extensions/typescript-language-features) extension bundled in VS Code.
-It utilizes the [TypeScript Language Service](https://github.com/Microsoft/TypeScript/wiki/Using-the-Language-Service-API) to offer advanced language features such as:
+It utilizes the [TypeScript Language Service](https://github.com/Microsoft/TypeScript/wiki/Using-the-Language-Service-API) to offer Programmatic Language Features such as:

 - Hover information ([`vscode.languages.registerHoverProvider`](https://code.visualstudio.com/docs/extensionAPI/vscode-api#languages.registerHoverProvider))
 - Auto completion ([`vscode.languages.registerCompletionItemProvider`](https://code.visualstudio.com/docs/extensionAPI/vscode-api#languages.registerCompletionItemProvider))